What You Need to Know About Michigan Motorcycle Accidents

 IntroductionAccording to the Michigan No-Fault Act, a motorcycle is specifically excluded as a "motor vehicle", therefore the basic laws of car or truck accidents do not apply with motorcycles.
 Below are the most important things every motorcycle rider should be aware of regarding motorcycle insurance and accidents on Michigan roads.

-The type of motorcycle accident you are involved in makes a huge difference in the types of benefits you can collect from insurance.
+Michigan no fault benefits such as wage loss and medical bill compensation can only be collected under certain circumstances.The type of motorcycle accident you are involved in makes a huge difference in the types of benefits you can collect from insurance.
 If a motorcycle rider was involved in an accident with a car or truck, he will qualify for Michigan no-fault benefits.
 Even if the motorcycle operator was found responsible for the accident he would still be entitled to no fault insurance benefits including medical expenses, wage loss for the first three years, household services (chores/help with children), and attendant care (nursing services).

 If the motorcyclist is the sole person in the accident then he is not entitled to no-fault benefits because a motorcycle is not considered a "motor vehicle" according to the Michigan no-fault law.

 If you are in an accident while operating an uninsured motorcycle for which you the "title" owner, you do NOT qualify for these important no-fault benefits.

 You need more than just the basic insurance coverageWhile a motorcycle is not considered a motor vehicle in Michigan, motorcyclists are still required by law to carry motorcycle insurance.
 The only insurance required for a motorcyclist is basic liability coverage for a personal injury suit and property damage (not collision), according to the Michigan no-fault law.